 Though well-intentioned, this statement also insinuates that a person is choosing to experience depression.
 If simply “choosing to be happy” was the cure for depression there would be no need for therapists, antidepressants, or treatment centers.
 Depression is a serious mental illness that, in part, stems from chemical imbalances in the brain.
 A person struggling with depression needs access to proper treatment and support, not a motivational speech.

-Instead, express to the person that how important it is to get help and support from trained professionals.
+Instead, express to the person how important it is to get help and support from trained professionals.
 You can also affirm that you know that they aren’t choosing to feel this way and that you are there to support them however you can.

 4. "But you don’t look depressed."